dereuromark/cakephp-queue/docs/README.md

 This way all the generation is in the specific task and template and can be tested separately.

 ## Using built in Execute task
-The built in task directly runs on the same path as your app, so you can use relative paths or absolute ones:
+The built-in task directly runs on the same path as your app, so you can use relative paths or absolute ones:
 ```php
 $data = [
     'command' => 'bin/cake importer run',